Carroll County Cloggers

 Picture

-The Mason Dixon Spring Stomp 2023 was funded in part by an Arts Opportunity Mini Grant from the Carroll County Arts Council and the Maryland State Arts Council.
+The Mason Dixon Spring Stomp 2025 is funded in part by an Arts Opportunity Mini Grant from the Carroll County Arts Council and the Maryland State Arts Council.

 Picture